 We invest in growth-oriented businesses with strong free cash flow characteristics, driven more by secular growth trends than overall GDP growth.
 We seek to grow our portfolio companies both organically and through acquisitions.
 Organically, we invest in resources to expand into new products, new markets, new geographies and new channels of distribution.
 We also look for platforms in fragmented industries where we can accelerate growth through acquisitions.
 We typically invest in companies with enterprise values between $250 million and $2.5 billion.

-We focus on companies in three core sectors with attractive secular growth: Business & Financial Services, Consumer & Healthcare, and Media, Information Services & Technology.
+We focus on companies in four core sectors with attractive secular growth: Business & Financial Services, Consumer & Retail, Healthcare, and Media, Information Services & Technology.
 Approximately 85% of the capital invested during the firm's 40-year history has been deployed in these three sectors.
 Through decades of experience, we have developed deep industry expertise, knowledge and relationships, which we believe make us better investors and better partners for management.

 Our teams of investment and operating professionals partner with portfolio company management to identify and implement organizational, operational and strategic improvements and to accelerate sustainable revenue and profit growth.
 We bring expertise in critical areas such as pricing and sales force optimization, business process reengineering, IT system and management, supply chain management and procurement and healthcare plan design.
 We strive to build great companies of lasting value and to generate superior investment returns.